Skip to content

 Applications will initially be assessed for eligibility by members of our Research Team.
 Queries to applicants will be dealt with in the first two weeks following the application deadline.
 Applicants may be asked to make amendments to their applications.

 Expert review of the applications will be provided by a sub-committee of our Medical Research Committee, made up of researchers with expertise in clinical and qualitative research into neuromuscular disease and people with lived experience of a neuromuscular condition (Committee members to be announced).
-The application process is split into three stages
+The assessment process varies depending on the grant stream.

-• Stage 2.
+• For the £10,000 grant stream, the Committee will assess the applications and will provide feedback to applicants.
 Applicants will be asked to respond to the Committee’s comments

-• Stage 3.
 The Committee will meet to provide a final assessment of applications according to their quality, impact and potential for productivity.
+It will consider peer review comments (£30k stream only) as well as responses from applicants to feedback/external review.
 Each Committee member will score each application and these scores will be used to determine which applications are fundable.
 Applications that do not meet the quality threshold will not be funded.
 If the number of applications in the fundable range exceed the budget for the call the Committee will make recommendations for ranking the fundable applications.

 Acceptance of Awards